-Irreverent: Two guys talking about funky health stuff.
+Irreverent: A few guys talking about funky health stuff.

 Health: A few thousand hours of reading stuff our doctors didn’t tell us about but should have.